vanicat/afew/README.md

 The real deal
 =============

-Let's train on an existing tag 'spam':
+Let's train on an existing tag `spam`:

     $ afew --learn spam -- tag:spam